-Belonging to the carotenoid family, astaxanthin is a pigment with unparalleled antioxidant virtues.
-These antioxidant properties are superior to other active ingredients, such as beta-carotene, vitamin C, or even vitamin E. Let's focus on the origin of the antioxidant power of astaxanthin.
+Astaxanthin is a pigment with unparalleled antioxidant virtues that belongs to the carotenoid family.
+Its antioxidant properties surpass those of other active ingredients, such as beta-carotene, vitamin C, or even vitamin E. Let's explore together the origin of the antioxidant power of astaxanthin.

 - Carnet